-'''

-<domain mode="dynamic" name="PEtALS2">

-<multicast>

-<ip>224.7.65.52</tns:ip>

-<port>8000</port>

-</multicast>

-<jndi>

-</factory>org.objectweb.petals.communication.jndi.client.naming.NamingContextFactory</factory>

-<host>localhost</host>

-<port>9999</port>

-</jndi>

-</domain> '''
+domain

-domain mode at defines See Cha tribute: The mode of the domain, possible values are static , dynamic and standalone .
-This field the behavior of the PEtALS domain, if it can expand or shrink, or it can accept only one node. apter 7, PEtALS domain for further details. name at tribute: The name of the domain.
-It is the identifier of a PEtALS domain. multicast Optiona network for furth ional element.
+mode attribute: The mode of the domain, possible values are static, dynamic and standalone.
+This field defines the behavior of the PEtALS domain, if it can expand or shrink, or it can accept only one node.
+See Chapter 7, PEtALS domain for further details.

+name attribute: The name of the domain.
+It is the identifier of a PEtALS domain.

+multicast

+Optional element.
 Defines the use of multicast IP messages within the PEtALS domain.
-If the company vork allows multicast communication, the definition of this element is recommanded.
-See section 6 further details. ip the ip to use to send and receive multicast messages. port the port to use to send and receive multicast messages. jndi di Optional element.
+If the company network allows multicast communication, the definition of this element is recommanded.
+See section 6 for further details.

+ip the ip to use to send and receive multicast messages.

+port the port to use to send and receive multicast messages.

+jndi

+Optional element.
 Defines an external JNDI server to use for the registry.
-All the domain access to this JNDI resource.
-See Chapter 7, PEtALS domain for further of port The port to connect to the JNDI server.
+All the nodes belonging to the domain access to this JNDI resource.
+See Chapter 7, PEtALS domain for further details.

-- ${\tt factory} \qquad {\rm The \ JNDI \ factory \ class \ name.}$ - host The host name or IP of the JNDI server.
+factory The JNDI factory class name.

+host The host name or IP of the JNDI server.

+The port to connect to the JNDI server.